ambyint/full-stack-coding-challenge/palpatines-api/README.md

 * When you are finished, please provide us with a link to the completed repository (we use GithHub, but other services are completely fine)
 * Please be sure to mention what version of Node you used
-* Describe any challenges that made the task more difficult Be prepared to discuss how you might improve your program to handle  a galaxy with millions or even billions of unique citizens and homeworlds
+* Describe any challenges that made the task more difficult and how you might improve your program to handle a galaxy with millions of unique citizens and homeworlds.
+Be prepared to discuss this in the technical interview